dale-wilson/PyGmailAttachmentReader/README.md

 ## Why Python3?

-Because it is a better language than Python2 and it is mature enough now that I am hoping people start using it for "everything."
+Because it is a better language than Python2 which in turn is better (in my opinion) than the other scripting languages available.
+Python3 is mature enough now that I am hoping people start using it for "everything."

 ## Thanks.